Alexander Jeffrey: Local historian

-Newspaper Publisher/Editor
+Newspaper publisher/editor

 Jeffrey was a frequent contributor to various local/regional newspapers on all the topical issues of the day.
 He was, nominally, the first editor of Jedburgh's Teviotdale Record.
 The first issue was published on 31/July/1855.
 However, in reality, the paper's owner, William Easton, was the active editor.
 He was the publisher of two short lived periodicals – the Border Spy and the Border Observer.
-Jeffrey was probably the publisher of The Tablet which dealt with local issues in a caustic manner.
+Jeffrey was probably the publisher of The Tablet, which dealt with local issues in a caustic manner.

 He made speeches in Jedburgh, and other nearby towns, in support of a campaign to increase the number of people eligible to vote in elections for the House of Commons.
 Jeffrey also wrote many newspaper articles about the subject.
-When the Reform Act of 1832 became law, the electorate increased by 50%–80%, giving one adult male in six the right to vote.
+When the Reform Act 1832 became law, the electorate increased by 50%–80%, giving one adult male in six the right to vote.
 He was a reporter for the Kelso Mail.
 In this capacity, he attended all the public meetings in the counties of Roxburgh, Berwick and Selkirk during the election contests of 1832 and 1834.

 The Jedburgh Border Games were first held in 1853 as part of the celebrations of the coming of age of the 8th Marquis of Lothian.
 Jeffrey wrote the official report of the proceedings.